 Test-Optional for Low-Income Students

-With that said, students from low-income household shouldn’t neglect the ACT or SAT.
+With that said, students from low-income households shouldn’t neglect the ACT or SAT.
 Scoring well on the tests can only benefit you and make you a more competitive candidate.

 In other words, taking the test can only help you.
 And there are a ton of free resources on the ACT and College Board websites to help you get started.
 Additionally, check out our resource page for inexpensive materials students can use to prepare for the ACT/SAT.